silinternational/domain-redirector-landing/README.md

+# End of Life

+This project is no longer maintained.

 # Simple webserver / redirector for use when a domain changes

 Sometimes hostnames need to change.
 In the past we've run automatic redirector services